Danielle Cormack: Acting career

 Danielle Cormack is a stage and screen actress from New Zealand.
 She portrayed notorious Sydney underworld figure Kate Leigh in Underbelly: Razor, and doctor Rory Finch in Jack Irish.

 In 2012 Cormack was announced as Bea Smith in the Foxtel prison drama Wentworth when the series had first gone into production for four years, before leaving the show in 2016.
 The role of Bea Smith was originally played by Val Lehman. in Prisoner.
 Cormack has since appeared regularly at Wentworth-related events in the US and the UK, and hosted the 2023 New Jersey Event.

 In 2022, Cormack narrated the SBS documentary series Life on the Outside, which showed what life is like for newly released prison inmates.

 In 2023 she appeared in Erotic Stories on SBS Television.
 In the same year, she was named as part of the cast for New Zealand dramedy series Madam.
 Cormack was also named in the cast for Stan Australia drama Year Of.

 She served as executive producer for the short film Oi (2024).
 On 8 December 2024, Cormack was announced in the cast for series 3 of Foxtel legal drama The Twelve.

 Cormack, alongside Wentworth cast member Nicole da Silva, started the production company Four One One, and together they produced their first play Whose Afraid in 2022.
 Cormack and da Silva in 2023 directed the short film Why We Fight.
 Why We Fight was nominated for an AACTA award for Short Film.

-On 17 April 2025, Cormack was named as part of the extended cast for series two of Return to Paradise.
+On 17 April 2025, Cormack was named as part of the extended cast for series two of ABC series Return to Paradise.
 On 16 September 2025, Foxtel announced a documentary for the late Brian Walsh with Cormack announced as one of many guests.

+On 17 July 2026, Cormack was named in the cast for series three of Scrublands.